Common Conditions That Cause Birth Trauma

 - Parents can also collect damages for their pain and suffering.

-If you are concerned that your baby may have suffered a birth injury due to medical malpractice, contact a member of our legal team at Raynes Lawn Hehmeyer to discuss the circumstances surrounding your claim.
+If you are concerned that your baby may have suffered a birth injury due to medical malpractice, contact a Philadelphia Birth Injury Lawyer at Raynes & Lawn to discuss the circumstances surrounding your claim.
 You can fill out our contact form or call us 800-535-1797 to schedule a free and confidential consultation.
 The law requires you to file your medical malpractice claim within a certain period of time after the injury, or after you knew or should have known your child was injured, so call us as soon as possible.

 For attorneys: This Blog/Website is informational in nature and is not a substitute for legal research or a consultation on specific matters pertaining to your clients.
 Due to the dynamic nature of legal doctrines, what might be accurate one day may be inaccurate the next.
 As such, the contents of this blog must not be relied upon as a basis for arguments to a court or for your advice to clients without, again, further research or a consultation with our professionals.